 In the early 1970s, Hal and Sidra had developed Voice Dialogue as a method for working with sub-personalities.
 They married in 1977.
 Through both their personal relationship and their professional collaboration, their work evolved over the next quarter of a century into a complex methodology for working with selves and a complete theoretical system which they called the Psychology of Selves.

-Now, much of their teaching is done at Thera, their home in Mendocino County on the north coast of California.
-Here they conduct workshops, do some private consultations, and write.
-They share this home with one old cat and a variety of relatively friendly wildlife including deer, wild turkeys, and the occasional mountain lion.
-Sadly enough, the animals, so far, have shown little interest in either their theories or their methodology.
+In later years, much of their teaching was done at Thera, their home in Mendocino County on the north coast of California.
+Here they conducted workshops and wrote.
+They shared this home with their cats and a variety of relatively friendly wildlife including deer, wild turkeys, and the occasional mountain lion.
+Sadly enough, the animals showed little interest in either their theories or their methodology.

-Hal's life has been greatly enriched by his two children.
-His daughter, Judith Tamar Stone, is one of the foremost Voice Dialogue teachers and his son, Dr. Joshua David Stone (now deceased), was a well known author and teacher in the ascension movement.
+Hal's life was greatly enriched by his two children.
+His daughter, J. Tamar Stone, is one of the foremost Voice Dialogue teachers and his son, Dr. Joshua David Stone (now deceased), was a well known author and teacher in the ascension movement.
+He was deeply loved by his three stepdaughters, their husbands and seven grandchildren.